 Here, you’ll find all the important information about our terms, policies, and compliance standards.
 We’re committed to being transparent and ensuring our services meet the highest legal and regulatory standards to protect your business and data.

-MAAYAN PAYMENTS LTD is an electronic money institution, authorised by the Financial Conduct Authority (FCA) under the Electronic Money Regulations 2011 for issuing of electronic money and the provision of payment services with FCA registration number 927556.
+MAAYAN PAYMENTS LTD (“MAAYAN”, “we”, “our”) is an electronic money institution, authorised by the Financial Conduct Authority (FCA) under the Electronic Money Regulations 2011 for issuing of electronic money and the provision of payment services with FCA registration number 927556.

 We believe the best defence against fraud is knowledge.
-That’s why we work to educate both our clients and the wider community about how to spot scams.
+That is why we work to educate our customers (“customer”, “you”, “your”) and the wider community on how to spot fraud scams.

-We are making significant investments in technologies, processes and in our people.
+We are making significant investments in technology, processes and our people.

 Our goal is to build a secure financial system where you can transact with confidence.
 Fighting fraud is at the heart of everything we do.